ConorBevan/Queen-Club/README.md

 # Queen Club

-Queen Club is a website that has been cretased for the fans of the the iconic rock band Queen.
-Its is meant to be used to educate.
-The site is targeted towards fans of Queen looking to reel back the years or learn some new information about the band.
-The gallery is where fans can add their perosonal touch to the site sending in photos that can be added accordingly to the site.
+Queen Club is a website that has been created for the fans of the the iconic rock band Queen.
+The site main function to be used to educate anyone who visits the site.
+The site is targeted towards fans of Queen looking to refresh memories or learn some new information about the iconic rock band.

 ![Responsice Mockup]

 ### User Goals

 - Visually appealing.
-- Eassy to navigate around site.
+- Easy to navigate between pages.
-- Quality content about Queen.
+- To present quality content about the rock band Queen.

 ### User Stories

-- As a user I, want to get good information about the band Queen.
+- As a user I, want to get insightful information about the rock band Queen.
 - As a user I, want to be able to seamlessly navigate between pages.
-- As a user I, want to be able to view the webiste on any device and have same seamless navigation.
+- As a user I, want to be able to view the webiste on any device and have user friendly navigation.

 ### Site Owner Goals

-- Promote the legacy of Queen
+- Promote the career/legacy of Queen.
-- Introduce new fans to the bands history
+- Hopefully introduce new fans to the band fandom.

 ## Features